chirschbrich/ToS-Summarizer/README.md

-# ToS-Summarizer
+  # ToS Summarizer Wireframes

-CS3377 Terms of Service Summarizer for the Ethics Coding Project
+  This is a code bundle for ToS Summarizer Wireframes.
+The original project is available at https://www.figma.com/design/5UniLFVSegnoljwSkSTX8H/ToS-Summarizer-Wireframes.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.